top of page

 We are looking for graduate students to research with us and be the part of Kameda Laboratory.

-If you are interested, please contact us using the inquiry form.
+If you are interested, please contact us using the

 News